d-s-i/RandomSVG/README.md

 This project use a basic hardhat framework in order to create, test and deploy an NFT.

-There is a problem to solve.
-Link contracts need too much gas in order to create a random number and make the transaction fail.
+In order to work, the RandomSVG contract needs some $LINK.